Skip to contentSkip to navigationSkip to topbar

 There are several important limitations to Twilio Functions that you should consider when designing your application:

 • Execution time: Twilio Functions execute for at most 10 seconds.
-Any Function that exceeds the 10-second limit will be terminated, and the client will receive an HTTP 504 Gateway Time-out response.
+Any Function that exceeds the 10-second limit will be terminated, and the client will receive an HTTP 504 Gateway Timeout response.

 • Path parameter support: Twilio Functions does not provide support for path parameters.
 You must provide query parameters or JSON in order to pass information into your application.

-• Maximum response size: Twilio Functions have a constrained response size of 4MB.
+• Maximum response size: Twilio Functions have a constrained response size of 4 MB.

-• Maximum request size: Twilio Functions can accept payload size up to 1MB including the request headers and cookies.
+• Maximum request size: Twilio Functions accepts payloads up to 1 MB, including headers and cookies.